Daybreak:Volume 1 Chapter 9

 "Companion and partner, huh?"
 Kaede repeated with the hint of a smile.
 Isn't that what a good friend is?

 "Then, Pascal, do you trust me?"
-Kaede locked her gaze back onto his turquoise eyes.
+Kaede locked her eyes back onto his.

 Kaede wasn't sure how much would have changed had he not said that, or had he hesitated, or...